Flint Foreclosure Defense Attorneys

 Expert advice for Flint bankruptcy

 Our law office has helped over 10,000 clients file for bankruptcy over the years.
 We understand the rules and regulations of bankruptcy as well as anyone, and we’ll come up with a plan that’s perfect for your individual case.
 When facing foreclosure on your home, have received an eviction notice, or need to know how to stop property tax foreclosure, get in touch with us right away so we can help.
-The experts at Detroit Bankruptcy Law could make the difference between a good and bad result in your case.
+The experts at Kostopoulos Bankruptcy Law could make the difference between a good and bad result in your case.